JorianWoltjer/default/README.md

 * `default nmap`: Scan a network or IP address quickly for open ports with nmap
 * `default crack`: Crack password protected files and hashes with hashcat and John the Ripper

+> **Warning**
+> This tool is not made to be restricted, so attacks like command injection exist in this tool.
+Do not let lower privilaged users run this tool with higher rights (setuid), because they can easily get a shell with the higher privilages.

 ## Usage

 ```Shell